 There’s something so delightful about starting the day with a simple bowl of hearty goodness that’s specifically geared to help you heal.
 This flavor-packed Apple Porridge skips the grains for a delicious bowl of fruit-based satisfaction.
-This recipe comes straight out of my new book Thyroid Healing.
+This recipe comes straight out of my book Thyroid Healing.

 Apples are anti-inflammatory for the thyroid because they starve the pathogen that causes thyroid problems.
 When their pectin enters the digestive system, it releases phytochemicals that bind onto the pathogen, shrouding the virus cells so that they can’t feed and proliferate.

 Dates contain potassium, magnesium, and glucose that support your endocrine system.
 Dates help to purge the liver of debris often caused by the waste matter of the pathogen that causes thyroid problems.
-They also trigger peristaltic action, helping the intestinal tract to squeeze and push out multiple varieties of waste that can burden the body when trying to heal.

 Coconut is antiviral and anti-inflammatory.
 Coconut kills the pathogen's cells and reduces nodule growth.
 It also helps support the central nervous system from exposure to the pathogen's neurotoxins.